Pan-African Masters Consortium in Interpretation and Translation (PAMCIT)

-The on-going process of regional integration in Africa goes hand in hand with the growth of regional and international organisations in Africa and the resulting increase in the numbers of meetings, conferences and documents to be translated.
+The process of integration in Africa goes hand in hand with the growth of regional and international organisations and the resulting increase in the numbers of meetings, conferences and documents to be translated.

-Thanks to the African Project, a number of centres of excellence providing training in these disciplines have established themselves in Africa.
-They provide a two-year course at Masters level leading to a Pan-African Masters in Conference Interpreting and Translation.
+Thanks to the PAMCIT Project, a number of centres of excellence providing training in these disciplines have been established in Africa.
+They provide two-year courses leading to a Masters Diploma in Conference Interpreting or Translation.

-This initiative aims to help meet the demand in Africa for professionals in these fields.
-It comes in the wake of similar initiatives to train a new generation of interpreters and translators in Europe, Asia and the United States.
+This initiative, which aims to contribute to meeting the demand for professionals in these fields in Africa, comes in the wake of similar initiatives to train new generations of interpreters and translators in Europe, Asia and the United States.

 How to take part:

-If you wish to become an interpreter and are interested by these courses, contact one of the universities concerned.
-You should have a perfect command of one or two languages in addition to your native or main language.
-You must pass the selection tests held every year by each of the universities concerned.
-You will find details of how to apply for these tests and the relevant conditions on the universities' web-sites.
+If you wish to become an interpreter and are interested in these courses, please contact one of the universities involved.
+You will need to have a perfect command of one or two languages in addition to your mother tongue or main language.

 The courses take place in: